 Canning is another great method to preserve jams and jellies.
-When you have any fruit you want to preserve like blackberries, strawberries, raspberries, or blueberries, try cooking them with sugar until the mixture has thickened and reached a gel-like consistency.
+When you have any fruit you want to preserve, like blackberries, strawberries, raspberries, or blueberries, try cooking them with sugar until the mixture has thickened and reached a gel-like consistency.

 Jar Preparation: Before you start canning, jars need to be inspected for any cracks or chips, especially around the rim, as these can prevent a proper seal.
-Jars should be washed in hot, soapy water, rinsed well, and then sterilized.
+Jars should be washed in hot, soapy water, rinsed well, and sterilized.
 The lids and bands should also be clean.

-Filling Jars: When filling the jars with food, make sure to leave an appropriate amount of headspace (the space between the top of the food and the top of the jar), as this can affect the vacuum seal.
+Filling Jars: When filling the jars with food, leave an appropriate amount of headspace (the space between the top of the food and the top of the jar), as this can affect the vacuum seal.
 Use a spatula or bubble remover tool to remove any trapped air bubbles in the jar.

 Adjustment for Altitude: Remember that the boiling point of water decreases as altitude increases, so adjustments in processing time or pressure may be needed if you are canning at high altitudes.